raul23/steering-behaviors/README.rst

        </a>
       </div>
 - You can **pause** the program by clicking anywhere on the canvas.
 Then to resume the animations, just click again on the canvas.
-- You can press the "D" key to enable debug mode which will draw blue lines representing the forward direction (i.e. the facing vector) of each green zombie as blue lines and green lines for the wandering direction and radius.
+- You can press the "D" key to enable debug mode which will draw a blue line representing the forward direction (i.e. the facing vector) of each green zombie as blue lines and green lines for the wandering direction and radius.
 Press the "D" key again to disable the debug mode.

   .. raw:: html